sfluegel05/metaNNvis/results/report.md

 - **Error handling**: Errors which may occur during any part of the process, for instance during model translation or calling the introspection method itself, should be avoided or at least propagated where possible.
 - **Plotting of results**: The results of introspection methods are typically multi-dimensional arrays which need to be visualised to be human-understandable.
-This is a task which can be provided by tool as well.
+This is a task which can be provided by the tool as well.

 ## Components